Sens Money on the Board Pledge/Donation Instructions

 - Watch: Watch the game and keep track of your pledge!

-- Check: Check the result of your pledge on this spreadsheet (Note: There's one tab for the Feb.
-2 Leafs game and another for the Dec.
-23 Pens game).
+- Check: Check the result of your pledge on this spreadsheet (Note: There is one tab on the spreadsheet for each SensMotB game this season).

 - Donate: Donation form available here.
 Feel free to donate at any time without making a pledge.
 Ignore the information above the donation form for the time being, as some of it is out of date.